Gunfire erupts in Mogadishu as Somali government forces seal off streets

 “Last night we took our children and mattresses on our shoulders and fled before war started,” he said.
 “We returned at gunpoint.
 Turkish-made armoured vehicles and government forces blocked every road and alley.”

+Residents were “incensed” about the crackdown on protesters, he said, after the city had welcomed Mohamed - an outsider - as president when he was elected.

+“People in this city feel humiliated.
+They cannot tolerate someone who is not respecting any rule – either the rule of law or the customs of Somalia,” he said.

-Additional reporting by Abdiqani Hassan in Bossaso; Writing by Clement Uwiringiyimana and Katharine Houreld; editing by Katharine Houreld, John Stonestreet, William Maclean
+Additional reporting by Abdiqani Hassan in Bossaso and Katharine Houreld in Nairobi; Writing by Clement Uwiringiyimana and Katharine Houreld; editing by Katharine Houreld, John Stonestreet, William Maclean

 Our Standards: The Thomson Reuters Trust Principles.